 Bringing together the previous characteristics for the $1$-Lipschitz domain of the $U_t$ flow, we find the following general features: \begin{itemize} \item Since the constraint \eqref{equilibriumlimit} holds good, the dynamical $U_t$ flow in the domain ${\bf D}_0$ is compatible with the time reparametrization invariance of general relativity.

-\item The equivalence principle for the observable coordinates $X^\mu(S(\tau))$ holds good in the metastable domain ${\bf D}_0$.
+\item The weak equivalence principle for the observable coordinates $X^\mu(S(\tau))$ holds good in the metastable domain ${\bf D}_0$.

-\item The dynamical $U_t$ flow in the domain ${\bf D}_0$ determines a classical interaction, since it is relevant only in the metastable domain ${\bf D}_0$ of the fundamental dynamics where all the possible observables of the systems have well defined values.
+\item The dynamical $U_t$ flow in the domain ${\bf D}_0$ determines a classical interaction, since the metastable domain ${\bf D}_0$ of the fundamental dynamics corresponds to the domain where all the possible observables of the systems have well defined values.

-\item There is a local maximal speed for the sub-quantum molecules of a Hamilton-Randers dynamical systems and invariance under a local relativity group invariance holds.
-This local relativity group is by construction the Lorentz group.
+\item There is a local maximal speed for the fundamental degrees of freedom of any Hamilton-Randers dynamical system.
+Invariance under a local relativity group invariance holds.
+This local relativity group is by construction the Poincar\'e group.